Vitale II Media Lab for Book History + Digital Humanities

 Because Vitale II is in the Special Collections department, we have direct access to the collections.
 If you are interested in working with materials from Special Collections, you can display objects in the room, on the large screen with the document camera, on the two side monitors with the ceiling camera, and to virtual audiences via video conferencing.

-Courtesy of Professor Whitney Trettien, we have a Text Technologies Petting Zoo, which includes historical equipment for making text (e.g., typewriters, computers).
+Courtesy of Professor Trettien, we have a Text Technologies Petting Zoo, which includes historical equipment for making text (e.g., typewriters, computers).
 You are welcome to come to Vitale II on Tuesday mornings, 9:30am-11:30am, to meet with Emily Brooks from the Price Lab for Digital Humanities and find out more about the Petting Zoo.

 Image things

 We have a document camera, so you can take you own videos and photos of special collections objects.
-Of course, cell phone cameras are also welcome.
+In Spring 2026 we will be offering access to a Multispectral Imaging System for Historical Artifacts (MISHA) for experimental use.

 Make things